-Everyone has heard the saying, “it takes a village to raise a child.”
+Everyone has heard the saying, “It takes a village to raise a child.”
 But what about a mother?
 So often, after the baby is born, the mom gets forgotten, and the baby takes her place as the priority with friends and family.
-It’s quite a bizarre transition as a mother when you think about it.
+When you think about it, it’s quite a bizarre transition as a mother.
 One day, you are pregnant, and everyone is incredibly concerned with your well-being.
 As soon as your baby is born, that little one becomes everyone’s focus.
 Of course, it’s not their fault.
 Excitement for a new baby is natural.
 But we must remember that moms need support just as much, if not more, than anyone else.
-Moms need support not just in the fourth trimester but throughout the entire parenting journey.
+Moms need support in the fourth trimester and throughout the parenting journey.

 Here are some reasons why we believe that it takes a village to raise a mother:

 Reasons It Takes a Village to Raise a Mother

-Getting advice from fellow moms who have walked in your footsteps is the best advice!
+Getting advice from fellow moms who have been in your shoes is the best advice!
 Experience is the best educator.
 And moms everywhere love to help a fellow mom with advice that has worked for them.
-You might actually receive a lot of unsolicited and unwelcome advice.
+You might receive a lot of unsolicited and unwelcome advice.
 Some might be helpful and some might not.
 Remember only to take the words of advice that serve you and your baby.
 Of course, all moms need to learn what works best for themselves and their little ones, but it certainly helps to have a starting point.

-No one can better empathize with a struggling mom than another mom who has been through it or is currently going through it as well.
+No one can better empathize with a struggling mom than another mom who has been through it or is currently going through it.
 Being a mom is hard work!
-An incredible amount of emotional, mental, and physical labor takes place as you raise a child.
+An incredible amount of emotional, mental, and physical labor occurs as you raise a child.

 Sometimes, you just need someone to acknowledge that your feelings are valid and that whatever you feel is entirely normal.
 It helps remove the feelings of loneliness and isolation when someone can reassure you that they are experiencing the same things or have been in your shoes and that it can and will get better.